scala/docs.scala-lang/contribute/scala-standard-library-api-documentation.md

 ### Required Reading

-Please familiarize yourself with **all** of the following before contributing new API documentation to save time, effort, mistakes and repetition.
+Please familiarize yourself with the following before contributing new API documentation to save time, effort, mistakes and repetition.

 * [Forking the Repo](./hacker-guide.html#2_set_up) - follow the setup steps through